Free PDF Books

 "To acquire love, fill yourself up with it until you become a magnet."

 May 22, 1866 - November 27, 1949.
-Charles Haanel is best known for his book The Master Key System (click for ePub).
+Charles Haanel is best known for his book The Master Key System.
 His works have influenced millions of people including Napoleon Hill and in more recent times Bill Gates, co-founder of Microsoft, and Rhonda Byrne producer of The Secret.

 Henry Thomas Hamblin